ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 In latest versions of Cursor, one of the few products with any meaningful kind of user base and revenue (not profit, but we will get to that too!), this has become a weirdly Kafkaesque mini game where something gets generated, and if you accept it, the next generation proposes to delete the just added code – and then some.

-That’s not vibe codign!
-Proponents of the vibe will proclaim now.
-Whatever.
-It is the default experience users of IDE with Claude, Copilot or whatever have these days.
+«That’s not vibe coding!» Proponents of the vibe will proclaim now.
+Whatever. _It is_ the default users of IDE with Claude, Copilot or whatever experience these days.
 And it sucks.

 ## Development is a social activity – yes, even if you code alone

 The section where I situate technological solutions in the realm of the social

+### Every tab you take, every prompt you make

 ### Accessibility